Travel Expenses (Outside of Canada)

 Are medical expenses outside Canada CRA eligible?

 Yes.
-Medical expenses paid outside Canada generally qualify for the METC, provided the underlying medical service meets the applicable requirements under subsection 118.2(2).
+Medical expenses paid outside Canada generally qualify under subsection 118.2(2) of the Income Tax Act, provided the underlying medical service meets the applicable requirements.
+Travel costs follow the same rules as domestic travel under paragraphs 118.2(2)(g) and (h).

 Can I claim travel expenses for out-of-country medical treatment through my HSA?